ivanistheone/website-screenshots-service/README.md

     docker-machine create -d amazonec2 \
         --amazonec2-region ca-central-1 \
-        --amazonec2-zone b \
         awsdhost

 Note this command depends on the env variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for the `docker-machine-user` IAM role being present in the environment.
 Use the `--amazonec2-region` option `us-east-1` to provision a host close to NYC.

+The above command will do "magically" all the work of setting up a basic linux box and installing docker on it (that's why it takes 5-10 minutes):

+    Creating machine...
+    (awsdhost) Launching instance...
+    Waiting for machine to be running, this may take a few minutes...
+    Detecting operating system of created instance...
+    Waiting for SSH to be available...
+    Detecting the provisioner...
+    Provisioning with ubuntu(systemd)...
+    Installing Docker...
+    Copying certs to the local machine directory...
+    Copying certs to the remote machine...
+    Setting Docker configuration on the remote daemon...
+    Checking connection to Docker...
+    Docker is up and running!
+    To see how to connect your Docker Client to the Docker Engine running on this virtual machine,
+    run: docker-machine env awsdhost

 Assuming everything goes to plan, a new `t1.micro` instance should be running, with docker installed on it and the docker daemon listening on port `2375`.

 The settings required to configure docker to build and deploy containers can be displayed using the command:

       docker-machine env awsdhost